Timon-R/TRA420_Modeling_2025/README.md

   - `pattern_scaling/` — pattern-scaling of global responses to country trajectories.
   - *(planned)* `impacts/`, `ui/`, `common/` packages that will divide the workflow into focused modules as they arrive.
 - `scripts/` — CLI helpers such as `run_fair_scenarios.py` for quick experiments.
 - `data/` — input datasets (raw and processed).
-Keep large files out of version control when possible.
+Includes `calc_emissions/` (country configs and emission factors), air-pollution statistics, GDP/Population tables, and pattern-scaling factors.
 - `resources/` — emission-difference scenario folders (e.g. `<scenario>/co2.csv`, Mt CO₂/yr); used by the climate runner and ignored by Git.
 - `results/` — generated outputs like climate CSVs (ignored by Git).
 - `tests/` — pytest suite covering emissions, climate, economic, and pattern-scaling modules.